mitloehn/pyskycoach/README.md

 TODO:

-The current version serves as a basic training program for locating deep sky objects; as such it works as intended.
+The current version serves as a very basic training program for locating deep sky objects; that much works as intended.
 However, many improvements come to mind, and may be implemented sooner or later:

 The charted sky section does not change with the size and shape of